lucypero/lucypero.github.io/_posts/2022-09-24-windows-dev.md

 <!--more-->

-After a few years after switching from Linux, I was forced to learn how to develop on Windows without being miserable.
+A few years after switching from Linux, I was forced to learn how to develop on Windows without being miserable.
 At first I thought it was going to be hell but after a while, I realized it's actually pretty good.
 Things actually have a much higher chance of working than on Linux, which is great.
 GUI's in general are much better too.

 This article will be about showing you all the things I use to make my programmer experience on Windows enjoyable.
 I will split all the things I use by category: